Aathish04/SHASHI/README.md

 - Fluid chat system invoked by `@mention`-ing the bot or replying to a message they sent.
 - Server->Channel->User specific message history/context.
 - Utility command to clear current Server->Channel->User specific chat context/history.
+- Automagically splits non-code messages longer than 2000 characters into smaller messages.

 ## Contribution
 Is welcome!
 If you have an issue to report, please report it on the Issues tab of the project GitHub repository.